Vitalii1307/Temp/README.md

 `-v my_volume:/dockerbuildlog/app/output log_image`

-We can see if our logs are stored in the access.log file by running the following command.
++ We can see if our logs are stored in the access.log file by running the following command:
+> docker exec new_container tail -n 100 -f /dockerbuildlog/app/output/access.log